 Children's University Newcastle

-Children’s University Newcastle is being supported by UON's Centre of Excellence for Equity in Higher Education and is a member of Children’s University Australia.
+Children’s University Newcastle is a member of Children’s University Australasia.

 Innovative evaluation methodologies developed within CEEHE have been put into practice in a cutting-edge evaluation project that brings in the voices of participating children, teachers, school leaders and learning destination partners.
 The evaluation aims to foreground the values held across community groups to shape the future of the program within their local contexts.

 The project team includes: Professor Penny Jane Burke, Matt Lumb, Dr Rhyall Gordon, Selina Darney and Shaye Bourke.

 We always welcome new suggestions for learning activities and events.
 If you are interested in contributing to Children's University Newcastle please get in touch.